dakota-marshall/daytongo.club/content/whatisgo.md

 ### Go is often used as an analogy for life itself.

 Many people have drawn analogies between Go and our life, and have derived a lot of meaning from the game.
 For example, here is a [TEDx talk](https://www.youtube.com/watch?v=wQuh9YI8rn0) about Go being a guide to modern life.
-Some regard Go as such a universally fundamental game that there is a saying: "The rules of go are so elegant, organic, and rigorously logical that if intelligent life forms exist elsewhere in the universe, they almost certainly play go." -- Edward Lasker.
+Some regard Go as such a universally fundamental game that there is a saying:

+> The rules of go are so elegant, organic, and rigorously logical that if intelligent life forms exist elsewhere in the universe, they almost certainly play go.
+> -- Edward Lasker.